 Foraging Class Schedule

 Below is my upcoming class schedule which is updated weekly.
 Please make reservations.
 Walk-in’s are accepted if the class is not full.
 To make your reservation send me an email.
 Please include date(s) desired, number of people, and contact information.
 Class size is limited to assure personal attention.
-Cost is $30 per person over the age of 12, twelve and under no charge (private classes available as are group rate for private classes.
-No group rates for open-to-the-public classes.)
+Cost is $30 per person, children 14 and under no charge when accompanied by an adult (private classes are available.)

 Payment method: Cash on the day of class, $30 per person over 12.
 Or you can pay by credit card by clicking on the Pay Now button below.
 Or, if you have a Pal Pay account email me and ask for the appropriate email address.
 No checks please.
-If you pay by Paypal or credit card there is an additional $5 fee per adult.
+If you pay by Paypal or credit card there is an additional $5 fee.

 THE LOCATIONS AND ADDITIONAL INFORMATION

-Bayshore Live Oak Park, 23157 Bayshore Rd., Port Charlotte, FL 33980, meet at the parking lot at the intersection of Bayshore Road and Ganyard Street.
+Bayshore Live Oak Park, Bayshore Drive.
+Port Charlotte.
+Meet at the parking lot at the intersection of Bayshore Road and Ganyard Street.
 Part of the original Port Charlotte Harbor this long and narrow park still sports many edible wild plants and ornamentals.
 There are numerous parking lots and facilities.
 We will meet at the parking lot east of the last fishing pier.
 Among the interesting plants we will study are elderberry, caesar weed, palms, sea grapes, Spanish needles, sea purslane, wild cow peas, red and black mangroves, oaks, railroad vine, saw palmettos, firebush, epazote, sida, Ilexes, Canaveral Rose, fig, smilax, crowfoot grass, loquats, coco plums, wild grapes, opuntia, Cereus, pines, horseweed, bitter gourd, and a few toxic plants.
-There are bathrooms and water at both parks.
+There are bathrooms and water at the park.
 Because of the distance this class has to have 10 confirmed students ahead of time.

-Boulware Springs Park, 3420 SE 15th St. Gainesville, FL 32641.
+Boulware Springs Park, 3420 SE 15th St., Gainesville, FL 32641.
 Meet at the picnic tables next to the pump house.
 We start at the park and on a small portion of the Gainesville-Hawthorne State Trail.
-If there is time then we will drive to a second location, Palm Point Nature Park 7401 Lakeshore Drive, Gainesville, FL.
-32641.
-There’s about 40 edible species at the first location and a similar number at the second with cross over.
-However the first is site is upland and the second lakeside.
-Neither site has water or restrooms and parking is limited at the second site.
-We might car pool to the second site if there is time and interest.
 Because of the distance this class has to have confirmed students ahead of time.
 DIRECTIONS: Take 4th Street off State road 331 (SE Williston Road.)
 At SE 15th Street (a T-intersection) turn right.
 In less than a mile you will see the entrance on your right to the Hawthorn Trail, pass that.
 Take the immediate next right into the Boulware Springs parking lot, adjacent to SE 15th St.

 Florida State College, south campus, 11901 Beach Blvd., Jacksonville, 32246.
 We will meet at building “D” next to the administration parking lot.
 Until recently it was Florida Community College Jacksonville, south campus.)
 Campus police say we can park on in the east parking lot, towards the north side.
 Restrooms and water are available.
 Our route will take us about a mile around the outer rim of the campus which (unless they mow a lot) has a wide variety of wild edibles.
 Among the edibles are cattails, wild mint, rumex, false hawks beard, hollies, hornbeam, sonchus, various palms, two kinds of chickweed, smilax, several wild mustards, pines, oaks, perseas, wax myrtle, Spanish needles, plantains, dandelions, false dandelions, elm.
 Because of the distance this class has to have confirmed students ahead of time.